Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Preliminaries.

 \subsection{Riemannian curvature-dimension conditon}

-\begin{definition} A metric measure space $(X,\de,\m)$ satisfies the \emph{Riemannian curvature-dimension condition} $\RCD(K,N)$ for $K\in \mathbb{R}$ and {$N\in [1,\infty)$} if it satisfies a curvature-dimension conditions $\CD(K,N)$ and is infinitesimally Hilbertian. \end{definition} For a brief overview on the history of this definition we refer the reader to the preliminary section of \cite{Kap-Ket-18}.
+\begin{definition} A metric measure space $(X,\de,\m)$ satisfies the (reduced) \emph{Riemannian curvature-dimension condition} $\RCD(K,N)$ ($\RCD^*(K,N)$) for $K\in \mathbb{R}$ and {$N\in [1,\infty)$} if it satisfies the (reduced) curvature-dimension condition $\CD(K,N)$ ($\CD^*(K,N)$) and is infinitesimally Hilbertian. \end{definition} For a brief overview on the history of this definition we refer the reader to the preliminary section of \cite{Kap-Ket-18}. {For $N\in [1,\infty)$ an $\RCD^*(K,N)$ space $X$ with $\m_X$ finite satisfies the condition $\RCD(K,N)$ \cite{cavmil} and the converse direction holds without any assumption. }

 Let $(X,\de,\m)$ be a metric measure space that is infinitesimally Hilbertian but does not necessarily satisfy a curvature-dimension condition.
 For $f\in D_{W^{1,2}(X)}(\Delta)$ and $\phi\in D_{L^{\infty}}(\Delta)\cap L^{\infty}(\m)$ the \textit{carr\'e du champ operator} is defined as